raiskumar/udacity-ml-problems/capstore-proposal-advanced-ml/proposal.md

 **Unlabeled training** data and **testing data** doesn't have _sentiment_ field.
 So for this project, I will rely only on **labelled training** data for training model as well as testing the model.

-### Input dataset
+#### Input dataset: The labeled training set
-**labeledTrainData.tsv** - The labeled training set.
-The file is tab-delimited and has a header row followed by 25,000 rows containing an id, sentiment, and text for each review.
+The file (*labeledTrainData.tsv*) is tab-delimited and has a header row followed by 25,000 rows containing an id, sentiment, and text for each review.

 Planning to use 10% of data of input dataset for testing and will report accuracy of the model on the performance of this data.

-**Dataset size for modelling:** 90% of 25,000 = 22,500
+**Dataset size for Training the model:** 90% of 25,000 = 22,500
-**Dataset size for testing the model:** 10% of 25,000 = 2,500
+**Dataset size for Testing the model:** 10% of 25,000 = 2,500